-- While preparing the business approval form and outlining the recruitment plan, a salary range should be identified.
+- While preparing the PARC ticket and outlining the recruitment plan, a salary range should be identified.
 With larger salary ranges, it is recommended to post a sub range with the maximum allocated budget being the highest end.
-For example, if the salary range is $20.64 - $42.29 hourly, and mid-point of the range is the highest budgeted salary available, then it is recommended to post the salary as: $20.64 - $42.29/HR.
-Budgeted salary up to $31.47/HR or Budgeted salary up to $XX/MO.
+For example, if the salary range is $20.64 - $42.29 hourly, and mid-point of the range is the highest budgeted salary available, then it is recommended to post the salary as: $20.64 - $42.29/hr.
+Budgeted salary up to $31.47/hr or Budgeted salary up to $XX/mo.
 Commensurate with experience.
 Please note that offering more than the posted range is not allowable as it violates the equitable offering standards.

 - Posting Parameters